repsandcode/goals_tracker/README.md

 ### Distinctiveness and Complexity
 <!-- Why you believe your project satisfies the distinctiveness and complexity requirements, mentioned above. -->
+This project is distict from the previous ones - not a Social Network app nor an E-Commerce site.
+This project utilizes more than one Model (4 in total).
+The app relies heavily on JavaScript (pure vanilla), and is completely mobile-responsive.

+Reaching your goals shouldn't be complicated or messy.
+Just focus on what's important, and you'll get there.
+This app was designed for that, and great amount of time was spent on its UI/UX.
+From the Home page to the timeline in the Big Goal page, the user must feel at ease.

+I created the app to be more complex than my previous submissions.
+I have worked hard to make the app run smoothly on the Frontend, allowing users to have a better experience reaching their goals.

 #### Goal Tracker
 - Your timeline to your goals.